amorcomputrum/ExstarNGINE/README.md

 Exstar GameEngine is a GameEngine built over OpenGl, kinda like SFML

-**Make sure to install glfw and compile your project with -lexstar and -lglfw**
+**Make sure to install glfw and compile your project with -lExstar and -lglfw**

 Glfw: https://github.com/glfw/glfw